jinworks/CellChat/README.md

 For the version history and detailed important changes, please see the [NEWS file](https://github.com/jinworks/CellChat/blob/master/NEWS.md).

-A step-by-step protocol for cell-cell communication analysis using CellChat is now available at [Jin et al., Nature Protocols 2024](https://www.nature.com/articles/s41596-024-01045-4).
+A step-by-step protocol for cell-cell communication analysis using CellChat is available at [Jin et al., Nature Protocols 2024](https://www.nature.com/articles/s41596-024-01045-4).
 Please kindly cite this paper when using CellChat version >= 1.5.
 We greatly appreciate the users' support and suggestions that make it possible for us to update CellChat since we published the first version in the year of 2021.

 ## Capabilities
 In addition to infer the intercellular communication from any given scRNA-seq data and spatially resolved transcriptomics data, CellChat provides functionality for further data exploration, analysis, and visualization.